edasevar/VSCode-Theme-Edit/README.md

 ### 🎨 Theme Design & Editing
 - **Live Preview**: See your changes instantly in the VS Code interface
-- **Comprehensive Coverage**: Edit workbench colors, TextMate token colors, and semantic tokens
+- **Comprehensive Coverage**: Edit workbench colors, TextMate token colors, and semantic tokens (see “Color customization rules & normalization” below)
 - **Advanced Color Support**: Full support for `#RRGGBBAA` alpha values with automatic conversion to `rgba()` format
 - **Categorized Editing**: Colors organized by functional categories (Editor, Activity Bar, Sidebar, etc.)
 - **Smart Search**: Filter colors by name to quickly find what you need